Santomassimo85/VICA-chess-analyzer/README.md

 # VICA — Visual Chess Analyzer

-> Automated chess position analysis from images.
-Give VICA a screenshot of a
-> chess board, and it detects the position, reconstructs it in FEN notation,
-> and uses the Stockfish engine to suggest the best move.
+This project turns a screenshot of a chess board on lichess into a position that can be read by a chess engine.
+Give VICA a board image, it finds the pieces, builds the FEN representation of the position, and asks Stockfish for the best move.

-This is the final project for the **Introduction to Computer Vision** course at EPICODE Institute of Technology.
+This repository contains the final project for the "Introduction to Computer Vision" course at EPICODE Institute of Technology.
 ---

 ## Overview

-VICA takes a digital chess board screenshot and runs it through a six-stage computer vision pipeline:
+How it works

+VICA expects a clear digital screenshot of a chess board.
+It processes the image in six steps to produce a playable chess position:

-1. **Image acquisition & square extraction** — the board image is split into an 8×8 grid of 64 squares.
+1. Image acquisition & square extraction — the input board image is divided into an 8×8 grid so each square can be inspected individually.
-2. **Occupancy detection** — classical CV (Canny edge density + colour variance) decides which squares contain a piece.
+2. Occupancy detection — simple image measures (edge density and colour variation) are used to decide which squares contain a piece.
-3. **Piece classification** — a fine-tuned ResNet-18 CNN classifies each occupied square into one of six piece types.
+3. Piece classification — occupied squares are classified into piece types using a trained convolutional network (ResNet-18 backbone).
-4. **Rule-based post-processing** — chess rules validate and correct obvious classification errors.
+4. Rule-based post-processing — basic chess rules are applied to catch and fix obvious mistakes (for example, impossible piece counts).
-5. **FEN construction** — the detected board, with piece colours determined by a brightness analysis, is converted into a FEN string.
+5. FEN construction — the detected board, with piece colours inferred from brightness, is converted into Forsyth–Edwards Notation (FEN).
-6. **Engine analysis** — Stockfish evaluates the position and returns the best move.
+6. Engine analysis — the FEN string is given to Stockfish to evaluate the position and suggest a move.

-The project combines **classical computer vision** (OpenCV) with **deep learning** (PyTorch) and **symbolic reasoning** (chess rules).
+The implementation mixes traditional image-processing steps (OpenCV), a trained classifier (PyTorch), and straightforward rule checks to improve robustness.

 ---